Transformative Academic Leadership with Proven Results

 About Dr. Daniel Ibarrondo

-My career includes 20+ years doing provost-level work in higher education — currently holding executive authority over 85% of academic programs, a $6M budget, and 30 faculty at Franklin Cummings Tech, and having secured $100M+ in external funding over my career from NSF, the U.S. Department of Education (Title III/V), NOAA, and private foundations.
-My titles have not always reflected that scope.
-My results do.
+My career includes 20+ years of high executive level work and dedication to institutions with strong missions that change lives.
+Currently holding executive authority over 70% of academic programs, a $6M budget, and over 30 faculty at Franklin Cummings Tech, I have secured over $100M+ in external funding over my career from NSF, DoED, NOAA, USDA, private and public foundations, and corporations.

 I am passionate about higher education and dedicated to colleges and universities that serve traditionally underrepresented, historically marginalized, and first-generation college students.
 Having held executive and administrative leadership positions across New York, Florida, Massachusetts, and Puerto Rico, I bring a proven record of institutional transformation: launching the first MBA program in the U.S. with a core DEI concentration, leading turnarounds generating $10M+ and $14M+ in new revenue, commanding institution-wide crisis response for 1,000+ students during COVID-19, and serving 18 years as a presidential-level strategic advisor to multiple universities simultaneously.